Cooks standing around a counter for a pre-shift meeting

 Use this customizable Word doc to guide self, peer, and manager reviews with your employees.

 Start with a pre-shift meeting template, followed by three short phases of information, instruction, and inspiration.
-Remain friendly and engaging, and always sign off with optimistic sentiments.
-Do this for 15 minutes before each shift, and you’ll be surprised how quickly it can yield positive results.
+Remain friendly and engaging, and always sign off with an optimistic outlook to keep everyone enthusiastic for the shift ahead.
+If you do this for 15 minutes before each shift, you’ll be surprised how quickly you’ll see positive results.

 FAQs

-What is the Purpose of a Pre-Shift Meeting?
+What is the Purpose of a Daily Pre-Shift Meeting?

-The purpose of a pre-shift meeting is to inform your employees of the shift ahead, offer praise and recognition to deserving staff members, and get your font and back-of-house workers in the zone for the day (or night) ahead.
+The purpose of a daily pre-shift meeting is to inform your employees of the shift ahead, offer praise and recognition to deserving staff members, and help your front and back-of-house team prepare for the day (or night) ahead.

 How Long Should a Pre-Shift Meeting Be?

 Pre-shift meetings shouldn’t take up too much time, but you also need to cover a lot of points.
 You need to keep your employees engaged without withholding any important information.
-You should aim to keep your pre-shift meetings between 5 and 15 minutes long.
+You should aim to keep your pre-service briefings between 5 and 15 minutes long.

 What Benefits Can Pre-Shift Team Meetings Provide?

 Taking even just five minutes before each shift can create a range of benefits.
-Pre-shift meetings can boost staff productivity, increase employee engagement, and foster a healthy workplace environment.
-Plus, you can offer advice and quick training to upskill your workers.
+Pre-shift meetings can boost staff productivity, increase employee engagement, and foster a positive work environment.
+Pre-shift meetings offer an opportunity for team building and can provide a safe space for staff seeking advice and training updates.

 Toast